Step One: Please choose service type and enter the location info.

 This method makes your computer system incredibly robust since a copy of your data could be spread across some different servers globally.
 The chances of the entire system going down are incredibly remote.; this gives you confidence in your system and the knowledge that your data will be available whenever you need it.
 This remote hosting across multiple servers also acts as a super-efficient backup service, meaning your data is secure.

 All of these features are of benefit to companies of all sizes if computers and files are used extensively throughout the business.
 Everything about cloud computing promotes the idea of sharing and collaboration, as well as making life a lot easier.
 For example, with a central file store online, there is no need for employees to email each other files stored on their local computers.
 Data is more intelligently, and advanced features can be employed to promote more efficient working practices.
-For example, many software packages can inform users when necessary files are replaced with a new version.
+For example, many software packages can inform users when necessary files need replacing with a new version.

 Finally, perhaps one of the essential features of cloud computing is its ability to be deployed “cross-platform.”
 In other words, it doesn’t matter if you use a PC, Mac, iPad or any other type of device, as long as you have a supported browser and a connection to the internet.
 You should be able to access a full range of services, such as email, file sharing, CRM, automated backup, collaboration, and a full suite of office applications.
 Users are free to decide the hardware they wish to use, full in the knowledge it will be compatible.